airbus-cert/skyblue.team/content/posts/delegate-krbtgt.md

 In other words, this privilege is only available for members of `CN=Administrators,CN=Builtin,DC=cosmos,DC=local`.
 [Harmj0y](https://twitter.com/harmj0y?lang=en) explains how to backdoor it using write access to [GPO](https://www.harmj0y.net/blog/activedirectory/the-most-dangerous-user-right-you-probably-have-never-heard-of/).

-# What do we want to do?
+# Finally, what attackers want to do?

 We want, with enough privilege, to create a TGT for any users (privileged or not).